shyde7/Code-Challenge-Bot/README.md

 - Python 3.6 or higher
 - discord.py library

-## Configuration

-No additional configuration is needed outside of setting the bot token in the script.

 ## Documentation

 Currently, the bot's documentation consists of the in-built help command which provides users with information on how to use the bot.